JeanPCordeiro/drools/README.md

 make k3s_config
 ```

-Then, install KIE WorkBench & Server :
+Then, install KIE WorkBench & Server,
+the url for your WB will be https://kie-wb.drools.<your domain name>
+the url for your Server will be https://kie-server.drools.<your domain name>
 ```bash
 make k3s_drools
 ```